 In the past few years, the USCIS and the Department of Homeland Security (DHS) have been focusing on deportation and prosecuting immigration violation cases only for those individuals who pose a threat to national security.
-Low risk individuals – such as those who entered the US as children and have lived in the US without posing a threat to anyone – are now being offered the option of deferred action, which means that these qualified individuals may apply to be free of the risk of deportation for two years.
+Low risk individuals – such as those who entered the US as children and have lived in the US without posing a threat to anyone – are now being offered the option of deferred action, which means that these qualified individuals may apply to be free of the risk of deportation for three years.
 Those who are accepted for deferred action may also receive employment authorization to work in the US legally.

 Applicants may qualify for deferred action for childhood arrivals if they: